drj11/pypng/README.md

 Support for Python 2 is dropped.
 Python 3.5 and onwards are supported.

+`prichunkpng` command line too now has a new `--physical` option to add a `pHYs` chunk, which allows the intended pixel size to be specified.

 ### Release 0.0.20

 Support for earlier versions of Python is dropped.